advancedresearch/prop/README.md

 One way to put it, is that the symbols "themselves" encode laws of mathematics.
 The hidden symmetry can be exploited to prove semantics and sometimes improve performance of automated theorem provers.

-For example, path Semantics can be used to boost performance of brute force theorem proving in Classical Propositional Logic on Type-hierarchy-like problems.
-For more information, see the blog post [Improving Brute Force Theorem Proving](https://advancedresearch.github.io/blog/2020-08-20-improving-brute-force-theorem-proving).

 For more information, see the [Path Semantics Project](https://github.com/advancedresearch/path_semantics).